-Upon the receipt of a Request for Dispute Resolution Services form from a Claimant or upon the receipt of a court order compelling arbitration by CDRS, CDRS will assign a case administrator who will make all arrangements for the arbitration including but not limited to: disseminating and finalizing all forms, agreements and other documents required, collecting any deposits or fees that might be due prior to, during or after the arbitration, receiving and filing all claims and counterclaims, scheduling administrative conferences, scheduling prehearing conferences, scheduling the arbitration hearing and any other administrative functions that may be required.
+Upon the receipt of a Request for Dispute Resolution Services form from a Claimant or upon the receipt of a court order compelling arbitration by CDRS, CDRS will assign a case administrator who will make all arrangements for the arbitration process including but not limited to: disseminating and finalizing all forms, agreements and other documents required, collecting any deposits or fees that might be due prior to, during or after the arbitration, receiving and filing all claims and counterclaims, scheduling administrative conferences, scheduling pre-hearing conferences, scheduling the arbitration hearing, issuing the Arbitration Award and any other administrative functions that may be required.
 All administrative communications shall be conducted between the parties and/or their representative to the arbitration and the case administrator.
 The arbitrator(s), at his/her/their discretion, shall also be involved in the administration discussions, decisions and procedures.
 The case administrator shall also be responsible for the issuance of the certified copy of the Arbitration Award after the arbitrator has rendered that award.
-The case administrator shall also determine the communications from the parties or their attorneys that should be shared between the parties or their attorneys as per RULE-A7(c).
+The case administrator shall also determine the communications from the parties or their attorneys that should be shared with the Arbitrator as per RULE-A7(c).
 The case administrator shall also have the authority to invoice the parties and to set the dates and amounts to be paid as deemed appropriate by the administrator or as ordered by an arbitrator.
+Until an Arbitrator(s) have been appointed, the case administrator shall be responsible to make any decisions related to the arbitration process.